Civilization Revolution 2: Reception

-The original Civilization Revoluion 2 received "average" reviews, while Civilization Revolution 2+ received generally favorable reviews, according to the review aggregation website Metacritic.
+The original Civilization Revolution 2 received "average" reviews, while Civilization Revolution 2+ received generally favorable reviews, according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the latter version a score of 30 out of 40.

 Chad Saphieha of National Post gave the original game seven out of ten, saying, "It's hard to recommend Civilization Revolution 2 to those who already played the original.
 But if this is your first dose of Civ, you're in for a treat."
 However, Sam White of Digital Spy gave it three stars out of five, saying, "As a tidy-looking package, Civilization Revolution 2 ups the ante in almost every way.
 It's bold and colourful, and looks fantastic on iPad's gorgeous Retina display.
 If you're a veteran fan of the series like me, then this mobile sequel might put you off at first.
 It feels constricted to the mobile world, without the sense of epic scale you get zooming out on your huge empires in the PC games."
 Roger Hargreaves of Metro gave it a similar score of six out of ten, saying, "Civilization on a smartphone (or tablet) is still an enticing prospect but this so-called sequel shows very little improvement over the original and is now missing a major play mode."